 Prepare yourself physically

 By far the biggest challenge of climbing Kilimanjaro is dealing with altitude sickness, and there is virtually nothing you can do to prepare for that part.
 Even if you’ve been fine at 16,000 feet elsewhere in the past you might crumble on summit day at Kilimanjaro.
 But you should do your best to get yourself into the best physical shape you can before arriving in Tanzania.
 The climb will take about a week so training for it is quite different from training for a marathon or some other thing you do in one grueling day.
-Read the training section so you’ll not only have the best chances of making it to the summit, but also the best chances of enjoying the whole trip.
+Read the training for Kilimanjaro section so you’ll not only have the best chances of making it to the summit, but also the best chances of enjoying the whole trip.